oliviawestmacottssw/SSW.Rules.Content/rules/estimating---do-you-know-how-to-size-user-stories-effectively/rule.md

 > 8 = L
 > 16 = XL
 > 32 = XXL
-> 64 = XXXL
+> 64 = XXXL​
 >
-> **Please note: **In some teams which only use Small, Medium and Large the following numbering is applyed respectively 2, 4 and 8.
+> **​Please note: **In some teams which only use Small, Medium and Large the following numbering is applyed respectively​ 2, 4 and 8.​​

 [[badExample]]